How ARM (Arm Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 Quick ARM Overview

-Revenue comes from two primary streams: royalty revenue (earned when partners ship chips using ARM designs) and license and other revenue (upfront payments for technology access and custom solutions).
-ARM’s business segments reflect its dominance in mobile, embedded, and increasingly data center markets.
+Revenue comes from two main streams: royalty revenue (ongoing fees per chip sold by licensees) and license and other revenue (upfront and milestone payments for technology access).
+ARM’s business is global, with customers spanning mobile, automotive, IoT, and data center markets.

 Revenue Breakdown